 Being in the military can be a great experience and sometimes you have enough free time for a side hustle.
 This can be a passion project that you can work on passively or a dedicated secondary source of income.

-Military deployment and side hustles may not go hand in hand.
+Military deployment and side hustles can be challenging to manage.
 You’re either home or you’re not home, which makes it hard to plan on starting a side gig.
 There are a lot of ways you can start to make extra monthly income.